cosmos/sdk-tutorials/academy/5-cosmjs/first-steps.md

 ## Testnet preparation

-The Cosmos ecosystem has a number of testnets running.
+The Cosmos Ecosystem has a number of testnets running.
 The Cosmos Hub is currently running a [public testnet](https://github.com/cosmos/testnets/tree/master/v7-theta#theta-public-testnet) for the Theta upgrade that you are connecting to and running your script on.
 You need to connect to a public node so that you can query information and broadcast transactions.
 One of the available nodes is:

 ```[https://github.com/cosmos/testnets/tree/master/v7-theta#endpoints-1]
 RPC: https://rpc.sentry-01.theta-testnet.polypore.xyz